KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 directional motion and structural alignment.

 **Resonance**
-The soul’s harmonic attunement to universal verity or divine order.
+The soul's harmonic attunement to universal verity or divine order.
-It is the subtle **Aionic trace** within one’s being —
+It is the subtle **Aionic trace** within one's being —
 a vibration that signals alignment with supernal patterning.

 **Coherence**
-Internal congruence across the soul’s layers.
+Internal congruence across the soul's layers.
 When thought, feeling, intent, and action
-all reflect a unified essence.
+all reflect a single essence.

 Coherence is not perfection —
 it is integrity of structure.